Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 HIV is transmitted through contact with certain body fluids, such as semen, vaginal or anal fluids, breast milk, and blood.
 The easiest way to contract HIV is through unprotected sex or sharing needles.
 HIV is NOT transmitted through contact with sweat, tears, saliva, bath or pool water, or by sharing dishes or drinking glasses, hugging, or shaking hands.

-Can I live with HIV?
+Can you live with HIV?

-Who is most at risk?
+Who is at most risk?

-• Men who have sex with men
+• Men who have sex with men.

-• People with more than one sexual partner
+• People with more than one sexual partner.

-• Transgender women who have sex with men
+• Transgender women who have sex with men.

-• People who have recently had a sexually transmitted infection
+• People who have recently had a sexually transmitted infection.

 • People who use injection drugs